breck7/scrollsdk/langs/stamp/readme.md

 - Downside: no way of doing variable replacement post-clone
 - Downside: no plain text way of distributing the template

+## Using Stamp on the command line

+    npm install treeprogram
+    npm install stamp-lang
+    # todo: add automatic way to tell tree cli where stamp lang is
+    ./exampleFile.stamp

 ## exampleFile.stamp

     #! /usr/local/bin/node --use_strict /usr/local/bin/tree